Election 2024: A Chess Move, Not A Valentine

 But being a Democrat doesn’t mean I always support the party — far from it.
 I’ve been a vocal critic of the conduct of both the national and state parties.[2]

 Despite the Democrat’s progressive platform and rhetoric,[3] the party rarely mobilizes its huge base to win on key working class issues.
 Party leaders spend most of their time raising money from the well-to-do, and as the old adage says: “follow the money.”
-That’s who they are accountable to.
+That’s to whom they are accountable.

 So despite the party’s generally progressive platform, for far too long it’s been all talk — and no action.
 Working people are understandably fed-up, and it is that deep frustration that has brought us to the brink of fascism.